 In most cases, a UTI isn’t serious, but there can be exceptions.
 One is if the UTI is in the kidneys.
 If you believe you have a kidney infection, you should seek prompt medical treatment.
 If not treated, an infection in the kidneys can cause permanent kidney damage or spread to the bloodstream.

-Another instance where UTIs can become serious is if they keep coming back, regardless of what part of the urinary tract the infection occurs.
+Another instance where UTIs can become serious is if they keep coming back, regardless of where in the urinary tract the infection occurs.

 The Reason Why UTIs Tend to Recur

 Another reason you could get recurring UTIs is an underlying medical issue.
-You could be experiencing frequent UTIs because of an immune disorder that makes you more prone to infection, diabetes, which can create extra sugar in the urine that breeds bacteria, an anatomical issue that prevents you from fully emptying your bladder when you pee, which could allow bacteria to stagnate in the bladder, or a blockage such as kidney stones.
+You could be experiencing frequent UTIs because of an immune disorder that makes you more prone to infection, such as diabetes, which can create extra sugar in the urine that breeds bacteria.
+An anatomical issue can prevent you from fully emptying your bladder when you pee, which could lead to bacteria stagnating in your bladder or even kidney stones.
 If you are experiencing two or more UTIs a year, you should talk to your primary care provider or OBGYN.

 Why Is It Important to Wipe from Front to Back After Using the Bathroom?